dynamicstrategies/cardano-reward-calculator/README.md

 It is also often used to explain to the end user the final results as, if explained clearly, it can be easier to understand than a mathematical derivation

-We used Monte Carlor in the calculator because:
+We used Monte Carlo in the calculator because:
 - It makes the estimate of the staking reward more accurate
 - It explains why there is difference in reward for stake pools with different saturation
 - It shows the factor that luck plays when delegating to stake pools with a smaller saturation